hansegard/fruit-harvester-challenge/README.md

 ### Setup

-1. Open this directory in your favourite IDE (e.g. VS Code).
+1. Clone this repo and open it in your favourite IDE.
 2. Start the robot harvester simulator by running the following command in a terminal:
    ```bash
    docker-compose up -d